jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 <a name='basic_nn'></a>
 ### Basic NN example

 Let's see a basic example on how to use Kerass for training a simple NN.
-The following example can be find whole in the MAI-DL directory of the cluster.
+The following example can be find whole in the MAI-DL directory of the cluster, file code_lab1.py.
 Here we split it in parts to review it.

 We will work with the MNIST dataset of hand-written digits.
 ```python